Mr. Spritz Goes to Washington: Controversy

 The Dow Jones & Company, which owned the Dow Jones Industrial Average that was parodied in the news ticker, would be purchased by News Corporation in 2007 and would be a corporate sister to Fox until the 2013 split between the new News Corporation and 21st Century Fox, which was further split with the acquisition of the film and television assets of 21st Century Fox by The Walt Disney Company on March 19, 2019, with Fox News Channel now part of the Fox Corporation.

 Cultural references

 The episode title is a reference to the movie "Mr. Smith Goes to Washington".
 The scene where Mayor Quimby, upon hearing his mistress speak for the first time, remarks that he "regrets building her that opera house" is a reference to Citizen Kane, where the title character opens an opera house for his mistress, despite her lack of vocal talent.
+Krusty's campaign ad ends with four famous historic scenes, all edited to add Krusty's face: a photo of the Apollo 11 landing, Raising the Flag on Iwo Jima, Jeff Widener's photo of Tank Man, and Jack Ruby Shoots Lee Harvey Oswald.

 Reception

 Viewing figures

 The episode was watched by 14.43 million viewers, which was the 11th most-watched show that week.